 Kids have great imaginations and love to copy what they see others do.
 As a parent, and you have the time, after the kids watch one of the Pepe Le Pew and Penelope episodes, encourage them to act it out.
 Even as an acting teacher for kids, this is one of the best acting exercises.

 Young kids take great pleasure in acting out what they just saw on the screen.
 Looney Tunes Pepe Le Pew cartoons offer very little dialogue, so it should be easy for each child to act out the story.

 You cast one child as the skunk and the other a Penelope.
 You can have a boy like Pepe Le Pew and a girl like Penelope.
 Just let them have fun with the characters.

 When they finish with their scene, validate them for being so good and encourage them.

 Over a Thousand Voices

 Chuck Jones created Pepe Le Pew and hired a talented man, Mel Blanc, with over a thousand voices.
 Blanc provided the voice for Pepe and based his mannerisms on Charles Boyer's Pépé le Moko from Algiers (1938).
 Others have stated that Pepe comes across fashioned after Maurice Chevalier.
-I don't agree because only Boyer would pursue and pursue.
-Though, Chevalier would be stupid enough to think a cat as a skunk.
+I can't entirely agree because only Boyer would pursue and pursue.
+Though, Chevalier would be stupid enough to think of a cat as a skunk.

-With all that, Chuck Jones: Memories of Childhood, a short documentary, in which Jones says he based Pepe on himself.
+With all that, Chuck Jones: Memories of Childhood, a short documentary in which Jones says he based Pepe on himself.
 He declares he was ultra shy with girls, and Pepe is a pursuer of girls.